 Marriott has co-branded credit cards issued by both American Express and Chase.
 It can be tough to figure out the differences between these cards.
-In this post, I wanted to take a look at the most popular mid-range personal credit card, which is even offering an improved welcome bonus at the moment.
+In this post, I wanted to look at the most popular mid-range personal credit card.

 The Marriott Bonvoy Boundless® Credit Card is the mid-range personal credit card that’s issued for Marriott, and it’s a card that most people should have if they’re eligible, in my opinion.

-That’s because the card offers at least one valuable perk that should more than offset the annual fee for almost everyone, and there are other perks that people might find worthwhile as well.
-Let’s take a closer look at what you need to know about this card.
+That’s because the card offers at least one valuable perk that should more than offset the annual fee for almost everyone, and there are other perks that people might find worthwhile.
+Let’s look at what you need to know about this card.

-Given that there are several American Express and Chase Marriott cards, there are some pretty complicated restrictions in place regarding eligibility for this card.
+Given that there are several American Express and Chase Marriott cards, there are some pretty complicated restrictions regarding eligibility for this card.

 The card is not available to those who are: